mixxtor/currencyx-js/README.md

 // Format currency
 currency.formatCurrency(amount, currencyCode, locale?)

-// Convert and format in one step await currency.convertAndFormat(amount, from, to, locale?)
+// Convert and format in one step (uses new API internally) await currency.convertAndFormat(amount, from, to, locale?)

 // Get all providers health status